 It’s always a good idea to talk to your doctor before starting a new treatment, but it’s likely safe to take riboflavin along with other preventative or acute migraine medications.

-Riboflavin isn’t the only supplement with a proven track record of blocking migraines before they start: Magnesium can also help cut down your headache days.
+Riboflavin isn’t the only supplement with strong clinical evidence showing it can help block migraines before they start: Magnesium can also help cut down your headache days.

 Want to be the first to know when we launch Cove riboflavin supplements?
 Sign up for early access here.